-More than 900 migrants rescued at sea
+1,400 migrants rescued at sea

 Story highlights

-- All those rescued are "extremely relieved," Doctors Without Borders says
+- Those rescued are "extremely relieved," Doctors Without Borders says

 - 2016 is the deadliest year for migrants attempting to cross Mediterranean to Europe

+(CNN)About 1,400 migrants were rescued Saturday in the Mediterranean, including more than 700 who were taken off a large wooden boat spotted before dawn, organizations involved in the rescues said.

+Altogether, groups rescued migrants from six boats and a barge, the Italian coast guard said.
-(CNN)More than 900 migrants were rescued from boats in the Mediterranean in the space of only a few hours Saturday morning, according to the humanitarian organization Doctors Without Borders, or Medecins Sans Frontieres.

-The group said via Twitter that 797 people -- including 205 women and 22 children -- were now on its ship, the Argos.
-More than 700 were rescued from a large wooden boat spotted before dawn.
+One of the groups, the humanitarian organization Doctors Without Borders, or Medecins Sans Frontieres, said via Twitter that 797 people -- including 205 women and 22 children -- were transferred to its ship, the Argos.

 All of them were "extremely relieved to be on board" the Argos, MSF said.